Ramdhanoriya/CloudML-Serving/README.md

 # Available Solutions

-- Iris - Use new tensorflow pipeline to build a model
+- Iris - Use new tensorflow data pipeline(i.e. Dataset) to build a model
 - Mnist - Using Custom Estimator i.e. Keras to build model and serving